KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry-02.md

 - **Saguna Brahman** — Aion-with-qualifications-foregrounded; qualified divinity available to bhakti-orientation; the realization-mode where Aion is articulated *with* its emanative-and-relational qualities
 - **Nirguna Brahman** — Aion-with-qualifications-subtracted; the realization-mode reached through *neti-neti* (not-this, not-this); the apophatic-articulation of Aion *without* its emanative-and-relational qualities

-The Vedantic distinction is real and structurally important — Shankara's Advaita articulates Nirguna as the higher / terminal realization reached through subtractive-pathway, distinct from Saguna which is articulated for devotional-pedagogical purposes.
+The Vedantic distinction is real and structurally important — Shankara's Advaita articulates Nirguna as the supernal-most / terminal realization reached through subtractive-pathway, distinct from Saguna which is articulated for devotional-pedagogical purposes.
 The distinction does not require stratum-separation between the two; same station, different realization-modes.

 The earlier MFLR canonical-correction moving Nirguna from Supra-L₀ Zenon to L₀ Aion was structurally correct; the rationale needs articulation in the canonical-correction note: subtractive-realization-terminates-at-Aion, not at Zenon, per the synthesis-pathway requirement for Zenon-access.